11 High Protein, Portable, Alkaline Snacks

 1/2 cup pumpkin seeds

 Salt & pepper to taste

 And get the oven on at 300ºF.
 Then simply mix it all together and wait ten minutes for the chia seeds to soak up all of the water.
 Then using a spatula spread it on a sheet of baking paper on a baking tray.
 Now, using the spatula divide it into 12 sections and then put it into the preheated oven for half an hour – take it out, flip it and bake for 25 more minutes.
 It’s done once it’s golden and crackable.

 You can eat on its own or with avocado, dips like hummous or even as a regular cracker, and whatever you’d normally have on a regular cracker 😉

 Protein Content per 3 crackers with hummous: 9g protein

 This is another ‘throw a bunch of stuff together and gently roast’ recipe – but perhaps even easier than the chia crackers above.

 This funny little snack is kind of like a very basic granola, but it works a treat.
-Have it as a topper to coconut yoghurt, or just eat it by the handful – it works great both ways.
+Have it as a topper to coconut yogurt, or just eat it by the handful – it works great both ways.

-In an airtight container it will keep for weeks, making it the perfect food to leave in your drawer at work as an anytime snack.
+In an airtight container, it will keep for weeks, making it the perfect food to leave in your drawer at work as an anytime snack.